 What the hell is happening?
-Gwen tried to orientate the LSD light fantastic.
+Gwen tried to orientate herself within the LSD light fantastic.
 What the hell did I awaken?
 Some strange new school?
 She better not have awoken in something weird, Gwen would prefer not be taken off to be gene stripped and studied for experimentation after less than 24 hours in this world.

 Gwen opened her eyes and looked for her instructor.
 Maybe he could provide some guidance as to what she had awakened.